AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 ### Key Ingredients

 With the requirements set out in the previous section in mind, let's get specific.
-We're going to build a nearest-neighbor based zero-shot classifier.
+We're going to build a nearest-neighbor based zero-shot classifier, and treat this problem as semantic search, where the queries are text snippets, and the candidate items in the index are labels.

 We'll need:
 - a good vectorizer for snippets of news text and label descriptions
-- a fast search index for looking up the most similar items to a query
+- an index for looking up the most similar items to a query

 ### Nearest-Neighbors Based Zero-Shot Classification

-Zero-shot classification settings are characterized by the lack of any labeled examples for the classes of interest.
+Zero-shot classification tasks are characterized by the lack of any labeled examples for the classes of interest.
 Instead, each class is usually represented through meta-information about the class itself, e.g. a short textual class description in the case of text classification.
-We are interested in this setup because it simplifies the baseline event classification workflow a lot: if a user comes to us with a new event type, we want to be able to immediately start serving them news events of that class without needing to collect a new labelled dataset or go through a complicated re-training/tuning stage.
+We are interested in this setup because it simplifies the baseline event classification workflow a lot: if a user comes to us with a new event type, we want to be able to immediately start serving them news events of that class without needing to annotate a new labelled dataset or go through a complicated re-training/tuning stage.

 Since we’re sciency types, obviously we want to use cool machine learning models.
 And since we’re engineers we want the model we use to be fast, cheap, and scalable.